 Finally, Margarita wanted to know what my profession is.
 When I talk to adults, I sometimes explain the concept of freelancing or of a digital nomad.
 Even when I want to keep it simple, I have several options: lawyer, translator, blogger, journalist, spy.
 In other languages I find it less boastful to use the word writer, so I replied that I am an escritor.

 Upon hearing that, the girl jumps two steps ahead of me, puts herself in my way and looks at me with excitement, her eyes and mouth wide open in delight: “You write stories?”
 She couldn’t be more enchanted if there was an astronaut standing in front of her.

 “Not yet,” I am beginning to explain.

-In this moment, in a dusty village in the Sechura Desert, on an unbearably hot day, while a young girl in sandals is going through all genres of literature like other children in her age could rattle down only TV shows or soccer players, and making the impression as if writer is the greatest profession on earth, I decide that I won’t return to my lawyer job after this journey, but that I will exclusively devote myself to writing.
+In this moment, in a dusty village in the Sechura Desert, on an unbearably hot day, while a young girl in sandals is going through all genres of literature like other children her age could rattle down only TV shows or soccer players, and making the impression as if writing is the greatest profession on earth, I decide that I won’t return to my lawyer job after this journey, but that I will exclusively devote myself to writing.

 None of that matters.
-I want to write.
+I want to write!
 I want to tell stories.
 I want to explain the way I see the world.
 And if there are only a handful of people like the young literature lover from Peru, then it’s worth the effort.

-(Thanks to Edward Allen for the photos. – This story also appeared in Medium. – Hier geht es zur deutschen Fassung der Geschichte.)
+- Hier geht es zur deutschen Fassung der Geschichte.